By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Pi Kappa Lambda is the national honor society for musicians with 205 active chapters across the country.
 Setnor School of Music faculty members of Pi Kappa Lambda select outstanding music majors each year for induction into the society.

-Syracuse University Recordings (SUR) and Marshall Street Records (MSR) are student-operated music companies.
-These hands-on learning environments are the operational component of the Setnor School's Music Enterprise Laboratory, a credit-bearing class.
+Syracuse University Recordings (SUR) is a student-operated music company.
+The hands-on learning environment is the operational component of the Setnor School's Music Enterprise Laboratory, a credit-bearing class.
 Students record and release music, promote live events, and market merchandise.
-They have negotiated, recorded, manufactured, and marketed 25 CD releases as well as numerous digital-only projects.
-In 2012, they marketed, promoted, and helped produce a sold-out concert with Ra Ra Riot in Setnor Auditorium.
+SUR has negotiated, recorded, manufactured, and marketed CD releases as well as numerous digital-only projects.

-SUR and MSR are financially self-sustaining.
+SUR is financially self-sustaining.
 Students use revenue from their activities to launch and fund new projects.
-They maintain standards of high quality performances, production values, and decency while being ever-mindful of the bottom line.
+SUR maintains standards of high quality performances, production values, and decency while being ever-mindful of the bottom line.

 Live music is an important part of life for Setnor School of Music students and for the Syracuse community.
 Many Setnor School of Music students have had performance, internship, or work opportunities with these organizations, and the school has wonderful, long-standing relationships with the cultural institutions in the area.
 Students are encouraged to gain professional experience and make lasting contacts while in school.

-Syracuse is home to a number of professional ensembles and performance groups including Symphoria, Syracuse Opera, and New York State Baroque.
+Syracuse is home to a number of professional ensembles and performance groups, including Symphoria and New York State Baroque.
 A variety of organizations also run concert series that bring acclaimed professional musicians to Syracuse, including Civic Morning Musicals, CNYJazz, the Society for New Music, and the Syracuse Friends of Chamber Music.
 Many of these organizations offer discounted or free tickets for students, and increase engagement between the Setnor School of Music and the professional music community.

 Syracuse University maintains a dedication to the development of the city’s arts scene through the Connective Corridor initiative.
 The corridor is a bus line and a walking path connecting the university campus with the downtown region of the city.
 It was planned so that the city’s arts organizations line the corridor to Syracuse’s trendy and busy downtown.
 This initiative has made it easier for students to access the music and arts scene in Syracuse.
 Sites like CNY Arts and Visit Syracuse pool information from throughout the Syracuse area to promote, support, and celebrate arts and culture in Central New York, and allow students and the community to take advantage of area events.